Characterizing Exoplanet Habitability: Introduction

 From the perspective of exoplanet science, the \citet{saganetal1993} {\it Galileo} results are missing a key complication---the habitability analyses all rely on spatially resolved observations.
 Generally, observations of exoplanets are spatially unresolved.
 Thus, for a true Pale Blue Dot, cloudy and clearsky, ocean and land, and warm and cold scenes would all be blended together, which significantly complicates our ability to characterize the surface environment for signs of habitability.
 Here, it must be emphasized that habitability is a {\it surface} phenomenon and can only be constrained if a remote observation has sensitivity to the surface (i.e., that some light at certain wavelengths in the observed spectral range comes from at/near the surface).
 In other words, we would have little hope of studying the surface environment of a terrestrial exoplanet that is enshrouded with completely opaque clouds.

 The following sections present and synthesize studies related to the characterization of exoplanet habitability.
-For an earlier review on characterizing terrestrial exoplanets which includes some details on habitability, see \citet{kalteneggeretal2010}.
+For earlier reviews on characterizing terrestrial exoplanets which include some details on habitability, see \citet{meadows2010} \citet{kalteneggeretal2010}.
+A complementary review of processes related to planetary habitability and its remote characterization can be found in \citet{kopparapuetal2020}.
 In our review, we begin with an overview of the key observational techniques that can be used to remotely characterize exoplanets, and highlight the sizes of signatures relevant to studying Pale Blue Dots.
 Following this overview, we discuss how the different observational techniques can be used to directly detect surface liquid water, to measure surface pressure and temperature, and/or to place other key constraints on the planetary environment.
 Whenever possible, the feasibility of detecting habitability indicators is discussed.
 We conclude by outlining several important questions that remain unaddressed on the topic of characterizing for habitability.